Apps Description Demo Instructions Support

 Instructions displays the instructions you are currently viewing.

 Startup Help refers to the instructions that may be displayed inside the zoom rectangle.
-You can turn this help off when it is no longer helpful.
+You can turn this off when it is no longer helpful.

 Aspect Ratio determines how the zoom rectangle is constrained.
 The default is the aspect ratio of the original photo.
 If you select Any, the rectangle will be unconstrained, allowing you to move the rectangle handles freely.
 Or you can choose from other common aspect ratios.